Watching an evening baseball game, Tom Sox of Charlottesville

 10. Free Outdoor Concerts & Festivals

-Another free summer fun activity is to enjoy Polo at King Family Vineyard and all year-long you are sure to find a wonderful family festival!
+Another free summer fun activity is to enjoy Polo at King Family Vineyard.
+And no matter what time of year it is, you’ll be able to find wonderful, local family festivals!

 11. Cheer on the Charlottesville Tom Sox Baseball Team